 First Squad is set during the opening days of World War II on the Eastern Front.
 Its main cast are a group of Soviet teenagers with extraordinary abilities; the teenagers have been drafted to form a special unit to fight the invading German army.
 They are opposed by a Schutzstaffel (SS) officer who is attempting to raise from the dead a supernatural army of crusaders from the 12th-century Order of the Sacred Cross and enlist them in the Nazi cause.

-Ok, there are many reasons this is not a good movie, and I believe the fact that it is a WW2-inspired fantasy flick isn't one of them.
-It's the fact that it attempts to do things well, takes itself seriously (look at the official site), announces that loudly… and fails at executing nearly every single one of them.
+Ok, there are many reasons why this isn't a good movie, but it being a WW2-inspired fantasy flick isn't one of them.
+The problem is that it aspires to do things well, takes itself very seriously (have you seen the official site?), announces that boldly… and proceeds failing in nearly every single respect.
+It's by all means a schlock feature masquerading as something it isn't.

-I knew the movie was going to be nothing close to the music video that preceded it — in fact, I didn't even remember its content when watching the full-length feature.
-However, the fact that all the First Squad characters except the protagonist only appear in the movie for a few minutes came as a complete surprise.
-Obviously, none of them are developed — even the protagonist.
-Most of them don't even resemble people living in USSR in 30s/40s.
-The Russian/Soviet culture enjoys an undeservedly brief and ostentatious showing (I laughed at wooden toys, I still remember those) from time to time only to succumb to the real killers such as Zina's tank top below a winter coat.
-I wonder where she got it back in 1942!
+I had suspected the movie wasn't going to be close to the teaser music video that preceded it—but the extent of difference was truly shocking.
+All of the First Squad members except the protagonist only appear in the movie for a few minutes, which came as a complete surprise.
+Obviously, none of them are anywhere close to being developed as characters—the protagonist is not an exception, sadly.
+Naturally, most of them don't even resemble people living in USSR in the 30s/40s.
+The portrayal of Soviet culture and style of life was given an undeservedly superficial treatment (I chuckled at the wooden toys—I still remember those) culminating in laughable anachronisms such as Zina's tank top below a winter coat.
 Nadya wielding, of all things, a *Japanese* sword using *Japanese* fencing techniques is not any less ridiculous.
-After all, we had a war with Japan at the beginning of the century, and fought against them again in WW2 — that's not to mention that techniques such as iaido are but completely useless against armored enemy… that is, pretty much every enemy Nadya fought with her katana.
-A fragile girl successfully deflecting strikes of a huge blade wielded by a muscular man in heavy armor while fighting in deep snow doesn't come off as a surprise after all that.
-I mean, we already brought up cliché occultism scenarios, complete disregard for anachronisms in design and logic in story development, so why not abolish laws of physics while we are at it?
-I won't even mention other small but important details that showed lack of professionalism on the part of designers and writers, it'll be a long and boring list that will only be required for the most ignorant out there to see the scale of failure on every level.
+After all, Russians had a war with Japan at the beginning of the century, and were allied against them again in WW2—that's not to mention that fencing styles such as iaido are completely useless against armored enemy—which constitutes pretty much everyone Nadya fights with her katana.
+At that point one shouldn't be surprised by a fragile girl parrying a huge blade wielded by a muscular man in heavy armor while fighting in deep snow—it's just par for the course, and I borderline expected them to find a veteran who would talk about that as well.
+I mean, we've already brought up cliché occultism scenarios, complete disregard for chronological accuracy in design and logic in writing, so why not abolish laws of physics while we are at it?
+Meh, I could poke holes in this failure of a movie all day long, but its blunders are all so painfully obvious it's hardly needed.

-I'll touch the subject of art and sound quality briefly because there's not much to say about it.
-I've seen most of S4C's output, and I know they can do much better.
+I'll touch upon the subject of art and sound quality briefly because there's not much to say about it.
+I've seen most of Studio 4°C's output, and I know they can do much better.
 But it's not bad by any means, it's just… average.
-Action scenes, where we actually get to see them, are acceptable if you don't count the amount of extremely unlikely scenarios, deus ex machina moments, and other tropes and banalities so common for your typical anime fare.
+Action scenes, where we actually get to see them, are acceptable if you don't count the amount of extremely unlikely scenarios, deus ex machina moments, and other tropes so typical of mediocre anime.

-VERDICT: ambitious, but ultimately amateur fantasy flick that builds up a lot of hype and has absolutely nothing to show for it.
-4/10, not enjoyable and not recommended to anyone, especially to those who are into war movies, historic events, or action in general… least of all to fellow former USSR residents.
+To summarize, this is an ambitious, but ultimately amateurish fantasy flick that builds up a lot of hype and ends up with absolutely nothing to show for it.
+3/10, not enjoyable and not recommended to anyone.
+Those who are into war movies, historic events, or action in general, and most of all fellow former USSR residents should avoid it at all costs.

 I'll admit, I was sort of excited when I found this when I was randomly searching for some good Original Anime Music Videos.
 Russian rap and Studio 4°C (S4C) animating the video was perfect mix.
 But as an avid music video watcher in my hey day (when MTV actually showed music videos), one should know that you don't ever take a music video literally or you will lose the game.